Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 • Get plenty of key minerals such as magnesium, iron, manganese, and CoQ10

-• Get some natural sunlight daily (yes, even if it’s cloudy outside it still counts)
+• Get some natural sunlight daily (yes, even if it’s cloudy outside, it counts)

 3. Ditch the toxic plastics